-A few weeks ago I wrote an article giving diet advice to Katy on how she can adjust her paleo diet to clear up her skin.
+A few weeks ago I wrote an article giving one of our readers diet advice on how to adjust paleo diet to clear up breakouts.
 Today I’d like to give some advice for vegan and vegetarian acne.

 I get asked a lot why if you’re vegan or vegetarian you’re still getting acne and breakouts, even if you’re on a healthy plant-based diet?